bodo-ai/Bodo/docs/source/not_supported.rst

         f = np.random.ranf
     A = f(10)

-One can usually avoid these cases in numerical code without significant effort.
+One can usually avoid these cases in analytics codes without significant effort.

 Type stability forces us to change the behavior of some functions.
 For example we have here a difference of behavior::